EqualExperts/Tayra/distribution-template/ReadMe.txt

 * After having exploded the MongoBeaver zip -
   * In order to start backing up a MongoDB (participating in a ReplicaSet), you may use the backup command
+  * In order to restore a backed up file to a MongoDB (can be in standalone mode), you may use the restore command